gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 machine restore.

 **Important:**
-**Do not store your GitSwarm application backups in the same place as your configuration backup.** The configuration backup can contain database encryption keys to protect sensitive data in the SQL database:
+**Do not store your GitSwarm EE application backups in the same place as your configuration backup.** The configuration backup can contain database encryption keys to protect sensitive data in the SQL database:

-* GitSwarm two-factor authentication (2FA) user secrets ('QR codes')
+* GitSwarm EE two-factor authentication (2FA) user secrets ('QR codes')
 * GitLab CI 'secure variables'

 If you keep your configuration backup in a different place from your